Phi Sigma Kappa: Expansion

-During the final decade of the 19th Century, careful expansion nevertheless led to solid chapters at Yale (Sachem Hall), Columbia, Maryland, Penn State and Penn, among other storied schools.
+During the final decade of the 19th century, careful expansion nevertheless led to solid chapters at Yale (Sachem Hall), Columbia, Maryland, Penn State and Penn, among other storied schools.
 Dartmouth, Brown, and MIT followed soon after.
-Eventually Phi Sig was present at six of the eight Ivy League schools; even Canadian campuses were not excluded in the thinking of those who carried new chapters in all directions shortly after the turn of the century.
-Rho chapter was organized at Queen's University at Kingston, Ontario in 1903, and seventeen other units were added during the decade.
-Under Cutter's and Barrett's leadership, the national organization was strengthened, and work was begun among the alumni to support their continued interest in the Fraternity after graduation.
-The Greek system's uniqueness among American organizations is based partly on this principle – the idea of continued involvement for members after undergraduate days.
+Eventually, Phi Sig was present at six of the eight Ivy League schools; even Canadian campuses were not excluded in the thinking of those who carried new chapters in all directions shortly after the turn of the century.
+Rho chapter was organized at Queen's University at Kingston, Ontario, in 1903, and seventeen other units were added during the decade.
+Under Cutter's and Barrett's leadership, the national organization was strengthened, and work was begun among the alumni to support their continued interest in the fraternity after graduation.
+The Greek system's uniqueness among American organizations is based partly on this principle – the idea of continued involvement for members after their undergraduate days.
 Phi Sigma Kappa was one of the early leaders in such efforts and remains one of the strongest alumni-oriented groups.
-If Founder Brooks' assessment of its purpose is true, then there would be no end to the Fraternity's influence on its members, and its role in their lives—another vital part of Phi Sig's heritage.
+If Founder Brooks' assessment of its purpose is true, then there would be no end to the fraternity's influence on its members, and its role in their lives—another vital part of Phi Sig's heritage.

 Though the admonition against "bigness for bigness' sake" was always there, the demand to serve campuses wherever they might be was equally loud.
-In 1909, for example (after the Grand Council had earlier refused to put a chapter on the West Coast because of the distance involved and because it feared such a chapter would be denied the visits and services of a nearby headquarters), the Fraternity spanned the continent.
+In 1909, for example (after the Grand Council had earlier refused to put a chapter on the West Coast because of the distance involved and because it feared such a chapter would be denied the visits and services of a nearby headquarters), the fraternity spanned the continent.
 The Ridge Road Club of the University of California, Berkeley became Omega chapter—fittingly utilizing the last letter of the Greek alphabet and preparing the way for the first of the Deuteron or second-series units.
 This national aspect did not escape the notice of the mid-continent; within six months, petitions were received from Minnesota, Illinois and Iowa State.
 In all, fourteen new chapters were established in the first decade of the new century.
 Some who were there tell that the induction ceremonies at the early Deuteron units often included a reminder in the form of Founder Hague's benediction on the night of March 15, 1873, words that still ring of idealism and true worth:

 Let us ... keep on growing till our beloved fraternity shall become full grown ..., having the strength to help and protect its members, wisdom to guide them to helpful and good things as to college life, and love so warm that its members shall feel its kindly glow, that brotherly love may indeed be a reality and not an idea.

 Phi Sigma Kappa became a founding member of the North American Interfraternity Conference, or NIC, in 1910.